King-Kermit/bloomintwilight/README.md

 # bloomintwilight

-Resourcepack for the Shimmer mod that makes some mods have colored light.
+Resourcepack for the Shimmer mod that makes some mods have colored light and bloom.
+Especially the twilight forest.